HETIC-DevOps-2024/tp1-terraform/README.md

 Our PAT can be used for many things, including communicating with GitHub through the CLI tool they provide for automation.

+You can try to use your PAT with the GitHub command line utility (CLI).

 Install [GitHub CLI](https://github.com/cli/cli#installation) for your platform to automate interactions with GitHub.

 Try out `gh repo list HETIC-DevOps-2024`.